MarcialRosales/rabbitmq-ldap-integration/authentication-and-tags/Readme.md

 ```
 - Why do we need to configure `{other_bind, { "cn=admin,dc=example,dc=com", "admin"}},` ? **Bind** is the authentication/login request in LDAP.
 Before we run any query, we must first bind with a given set of credentials.
 In our LDAP server, the user `cn=admin,dc=example,dc=com` can see every LDAP entry but the users we just created, i.e. `bob`, `joe` and `bill`, cannot see anything else except their own entry.
 By default, RabbitMQ uses the currently logged in user to run  *Authorization Queries* against LDAP.
 In other words, if we logged in as `bill`, RabbitMQ will bind this same user to run *Authorization Queries* such as *tag_queries*.
 However, those queries will not work because our user `bill` can barely see any LDAP entry so they wont see `ou=groups,dc=example,dc=com` or any entry underneath it.
 Should we encounter this situation, we can configure RabbitMQ to use a different user to bind with when running  *Authorization Queries*.
 - How do we grant `bob` the `administrator` *user tag*?
 We just need to place an `in_group` query that checks whether `bob` -the currently logged in user- is a member of the `cn=administrator,ou=groups,dc=example,dc=com` group.
   > In the RabbitMQ docs, the attribute `member` is used instead of `uniqueMember`, why is that?
-This is because this installation of OpenLdap did not support `GroupOfNames` objectType but `GroupOfUniqueNames` and this type of object has an attribute called `uniqueMember` rather than `member`.
+This is because this installation of OpenLDAP did not support `GroupOfNames` objectType but `GroupOfUniqueNames` and this type of object has an attribute called `uniqueMember` rather than `member`.